Greg Raposo: 2023: Podcast interview, New albums, & Dream Street revival

 The official music video for "Smile" was uploaded to Raposo's YouTube channel the following day.

 On August 8, 2023, Raposo released the album entitled "City Country".

 In February 2024, It was announced that Matt Ballinger and Greg Raposo would be attending Pop2000 In Paradise at the Villa del Palmar Flamingos Beach Resort & Spa Riviera Nayarit in Nuevo Vallarta, Mexico from September 28 to October 3, 2024.

 It was revealed in June 2024 that Frankie had stepped back from the band's revival, leaving Ballinger and Raposo as a duo.

 On April 25, 2025, Raposo released the single entitled "Wasn't You Wasn't Me" featuring NICO.
 The official lyric video was released April 30, 2025.

-In May 2025, it was revealed that Dream Street would be performing along side British rock band BBMak in June 2025.
+In May 2025, it was revealed that Dream Street would be performing alongside British rock band BBMak in June 2025.

 On June 18, 2025, Dream Street performed alongside BBMak at StageOne at FTC in Fairfield, Connecticut and on June 23, 2025 at City Winery New York City in downtown Manhattan.